eacton/CAGEF/Lesson_1/Lesson1.md

 ![](img/turtle_challenge.jpg){width=100px}
 </div>

 Look up the factor function.
-Use it to make 'bacteria' the first level, 'virus' the second level, and 'archaea' the third level.
+Use it to make 'bacteria' the first level, 'virus' the second level, and 'archaea' the third level for the data frame 'dat'.
+Bonus if you can make the level numbers match (1,2,3 instead of 2,3,1).
 Use functions from the lesson to make sure your answer is correct.

 </br>
 </br>

 ***

 We can also convert between data types if they are similar enough.
 For example, I can convert my matrix into a data frame.
 Since a data frame can hold any type of data, it can hold all of the numeric data in a matrix.